loning/universe/theories/README.md

    - Quantum entanglement and observer networks
    - Unity and integrity of quantum entanglement

+3. **Spiritual Dimensions and Classicalization Theory**:
+   - Classicalization characteristics of higher-dimensional observers (like Buddha)
+   - Quantum-classical explanation of reincarnation
+   - Spiritual practice as a process of improving classicalization efficiency
+   - Scientific basis for spiritual practices

 ### Theoretical Research Methods

 Theoretical research in Quantum-Classical Dualism employs the following methods: